-While we will not be convening April 1-3 in Washington for Call to Congress, however we will move forward with our Week of Action March 30th-April 3rd with new ways for you to engage with your members of Congress and to help raise awareness of our priorities.
+While we will not be convening April 1-3 in Washington for Call to Congress, we will move forward with our Week of Action March 30-April 3 with new ways for you to engage with your members of Congress and to help raise awareness of our priorities.
 We will be reaching out in the days and weeks ahead with ways you can join our efforts from home.

 Call to Congress serves as the premier advocacy campaign for the ADA in empowering those affected by diabetes to tell their stories and drive positive change and support among congressional champions and key influencers.

 Attendees include children and adults living with diabetes, parents and caretakers, health care professionals and diabetes researchers—all of whom put a face on diabetes by sharing their stories.
 This platform gives diabetes advocates the training, direction and opportunity to have a voice in the decisions being made in Washington that directly impact their lives and the lives of those they love.